20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-16 | Trip length: 2-4 days | Budget: $1,200-$2,500

-The Grand Canyon is one of those places where kids go quiet.
-Not bored quiet — stunned quiet.
-The South Rim overlooks present a view so massive that children spend the first ten minutes just trying to process it.
+The Grand Canyon is one of those places where kids go quiet — not bored quiet, stunned quiet.
+South Rim overlooks present a view so massive children spend the first ten minutes processing it.
 Then the questions start: How deep is it?
-Can we hike down there?
+Can we hike down?
 Are there dinosaur bones?

-South Rim ranger programs run daily and are free with park admission ($35 per vehicle for 7 days).
-The Bright Angel Trail is the most popular family hike — the first mile and a half is well-maintained with rest houses and water stations.
+South Rim ranger programs run daily and are free with admission ($35/vehicle for 7 days).
+Bright Angel Trail is the most popular family hike — the first 1.5 miles is well-maintained with rest houses and water stations.
 Mule rides along the rim give kids a different perspective and a story worth retelling.
-The park's Junior Ranger program is well-designed, and kids who complete it earn a badge they'll pin to their backpack for years.
+The Junior Ranger badge ends up on backpacks for years.

 Our Grand Canyon South Rim family guide covers safety, trail picks by age, and where to stay.